Reducing Food Waste

 10. Find Ways to Use All the Food You Buy

 Avoid waste by being resourceful with all the food you buy.
-Use beet greens in salads or soups, and don’t throw away carrot tops—they can be turned into pesto or used in stocks.
+Use beet greens in salads or soups, and don’t throw away carrot tops—they can be turned into a salsa verde or used in stocks.
 Challenge yourself to use every part of the food to maximize its value.